justbetter/statamic-static-cache-warmer/README.md

 # Statamic Static cache warmer

-## Features

-- 🔄 Automaticly warming an entry's static cache when cleared
+This Statamic addon provides event listeners to automaticly warm the static cache of urls when they are cleared.

 ## Requirements